US VP Harris embraces call for war crimes probe of Russia

 “We are here to support you, and you are not alone,” Harris told the group.
 “And I know there’s so much about the experience that you’ve had that has made you feel alone.
 You are not alone.
 We around the world are watching.”

-The vice president is also scheduled to meet with Canadian Prime Minister Justin Trudeau while in Warsaw.
+The vice president also met with Canadian Prime Minister Justin Trudeau while in Warsaw.
 The Canadian leader has been in Europe in recent days meeting with allies about Ukraine.
+Trudeau credited the Biden administration for rallying Europe’s largely unified response.

+“Vladimir Putin totally underestimated the strength and resolve of the Ukrainian people,” Trudeau said.
+“But he also underestimated the strength and resolve of democracies to stand up in support of Ukraine, (and) in support of those values, and principles that underlie everything we do.”

 Harris’ whirlwind visit to Poland and Romania was billed by the White House as a chance for the vice president to consult with two of the leaders from eastern flank NATO nations about the growing humanitarian crisis caused by the Russian invasion of Ukraine.